0xjon0/Pubs/Markdown_Execution_Framework_(MEF).md

 ---

-## Security Considerations in MEF
+## Security Considerations in LEF

-MEF is designed for flexibility and interoperability, but security is an important consideration when integrating multiple components.
-Because MEF involves syncing data between SoT, PKM, IDE, Version Control & Sync, and TMA, users should be aware of potential risks and how to mitigate them.
+LEF is designed for flexibility and interoperability, but security is an important consideration when integrating multiple components.
+Because LEF involves syncing data between SoT, PKM, IDE, Version Control & Sync, and TMA, users should be aware of potential risks and how to mitigate them.

 ### Data Privacy & Syncing Risks
 - Storing SoT in cloud-based services introduces potential privacy risks, especially if files are synced across multiple devices or shared repositories.